NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Directories
 -----------

-Directories point to the directories used to run NPB.
+They specify the directories used to run NPB.
 The table below provides a summary of the required and optional directories:

 .. list-table:: Directories
    :widths: 25 60 15